Bat Yam, PA, United States

 In addition to music, Benraf works as a translator of poetry.
-His translations have been published in “Nifl’ata, an Anthology of LGBT Poetry,” and in the poetry journal “Ho!, Literary Magazine” (published by HaKibbutz HaMeuchad).
-These publications include translations of the works of Ungaretti, Foscolo, Michelangelo, Govoni, Cortese, Molodowsky, Naidus, and Trakl.
+His translations have been published in “Nifl’ata, an Anthology of LGBT Poetry,” and in the poetry journal “Oh!, Literary Magazine” (published by HaKibbutz HaMeuchad).
+These publications include translations of works of Ungaretti, Foscolo, Michelangelo, Govoni, Cortese, Molodowsky, Naidus, and Trakl.